Melinda Mullins

-Melinda Mullins (born April 20, 1958) is an American film, television and theatre actress.
+Melinda Mullins (born April 20, 1958) is an American former film, television and theatre actress.

 Early life and education

 She earned her Bachelor of Arts degree in the Romance languages from Mount Holyoke College in South Hadley, Massachusetts, in 1979.
 She also studied at the Juilliard School in New York City, New York, and the Conservatoire National Supérieur d'Art Dramatique in Paris.
 She also took the Alan Weiss Broadcasting Course and Michael Shurtleff's Scene Study and Audition Class.